 Numerous papers where published and research projects are performed in the field of electronic component recognition for PCB recycling.

 The goal of the INPIKO project (“Integrierte Prozesskette für die Instandhaltung elektronischer Komponenten”) is to create PCB circuit diagrams from PCBs for the inspection of obsolete electronic components which can be used for repairing or reengineering.
 The process chain contains the acquisition of 2D-images, 3D-models and CT-data which are combined and analyzed to form an electronic net list (IPK, 2013).
+Link to your research?

-Erik van Dop studied a sensor fusion approach with a range image acquisition module, color image module, and a high-resolution image module.
+Erik van Dop [reference?] studied a sensor fusion approach with a range image acquisition module, color image module, and a high-resolution image module.
 It shows that the fusion of multiple sensor data can increase the recognition rate of electronic components compared to individual sensors.

 The AutDem project (Automated disassembly of PWBs) was conducted for automatic disassembly of electronic component for reuse.
 The project was focusing on the automatic inspection of electronic components for reuse without estimating the material composition of electronic components (Griese, et al., 2002).

-The Institute of Imaging and Computer Vision of the RWTH Aachen University examine the generation of height maps with laser triangulation (Koch, et al., 2013) and segmentation of SMD components for automated PCB recycling (Li, et al., 2013).
+The Institute of Imaging and Computer Vision of the RWTH Aachen University examined the generation of height maps with laser triangulation (Koch, et al., 2013) and segmentation of SMD components for automated PCB recycling (Li, et al., 2013).
 Other approaches deal with the localization of electronic components based on color distribution of solder joints (Article, 2011).